 How to book Turkish Airlines awards

 How do you actually go about redeeming Turkish miles?
 First of all, you’ll need to open a Miles&Smiles account to search availability on Turkish’s website, but this is instant and free, and you don’t need any miles in your account to conduct a search.

 Once you have an account, the process of searching for award flights on Turkish Airlines metal is easy.
-Just log into your account, and then on the home page check the box next to the text that says “Award ticket – Buy a ticket with Miles” at the top right of the flight search tool.
+Just log into your account, and then follow this link, which brings you to an award search page.
+Alternatively, you can access this on the home page by clicking the “Award ticket – Buy a ticket with Miles” link.

-That will take you to a different page, where you’ll easily be able to conduct an award search.
-There you’ll just want to enter your origin, destination, dates, number of passengers, and class of service.
+On this page you’ll easily be able to conduct an award search.
+You’ll just want to enter your origin, destination, dates, number of passengers, and class of service.

 The next page will display award flight options, and the process from there is pretty straightforward.